Loading NuWatt Energy...

 The 5-year MACRS schedule uses the 200% declining balance method, which concentrates deductions in the early years.
 The standard percentages are: Year 1 (20%), Year 2 (32%), Year 3 (19.2%), Year 4 (11.52%), Year 5 (11.52%), and Year 6 (5.76%).
 Note that 5-year property actually spans 6 tax years due to the half-year convention — the IRS assumes you placed the asset in service at the midpoint of Year 1, so a half-year of depreciation extends into Year 6.

 A critical advantage for Connecticut businesses: CT conforms to federal bonus depreciation.
-This means the 20% bonus depreciation available in 2026 applies on both your federal return and your CT corporate business tax return.
+This means the 100% first-year bonus depreciation applies on both your federal return and your CT corporate business tax return.
 States like Massachusetts do not conform, requiring businesses to add back the bonus on state returns.
 In Connecticut, the state and federal MACRS schedules are identical, simplifying tax planning and maximizing the front-loaded Year 1 benefit.

 MACRS is a tax deduction that reduces taxable income.
 The ITC is a tax credit that reduces tax owed dollar-for-dollar.
 A $100,000 deduction at a 28.5% combined CT rate saves $28,500, while a $100,000 credit saves the full $100,000.
 Both stack on the same system — the only interaction is that the depreciable basis is reduced by 50% of the ITC claimed.